matz/streem/README.md

 similar to shell, with influences from Ruby, Erlang and other functional programming languages.

+__Note:__ Streem is still in the design stage.
+It's not working yet.
+Stay tuned.

+# Examples

 In Streem, a simple `cat` program looks like this:

 ```